U.S. clears Infineon's $10 billion takeover of Cypress

-(Reuters) - Shares in Cypress Semiconductor Corp (CY.O) jumped in after-hours trade on Monday after the company said U.S. officials found no national security concerns with its proposed $10 billion takeover by German chipmaker Infineon Technologies (IFXGn.DE).
+BERLIN (Reuters) - Shares in Infineon Technologies (IFXGn.DE) rallied in early trading on Tuesday after a U.S. national security review raised no concerns over its proposed $10 billion takeover of Cypress Semiconductor Corp (CY.O).

-The Committee on Foreign Investment in the United States (CFIUS) informed Cypress that it had determined “there are no unresolved national security concerns” with the merger, the San Jose, California-based company said in a statement.
+Infineon shares opened up 6.1%, regaining some ground lost on a report last week that the Committee on Foreign Investment in the United States (CFIUS) had advised President Donald Trump to block the deal on national security grounds.

-Shares of both companies took a hit last week after a report said, citing sources, that the U.S. Treasury-led CFIUS had advised President Donald Trump to block the deal due to national security risks.
+CFIUS, a body led by the U.S. Treasury, informed Cypress that it had determined “there are no unresolved national security concerns” with the merger, the San Jose, California-based company said in a statement.

 Munich-based Infineon, announcing the deal last June, said it would create an automotive leader with a 13% market share by combining its prowess in managing electric drivetrains with Cypress’s edge in in-car entertainment.